 You might have already heard that Poodles are incredibly intelligent, and the toy version is no different.
 Training a Poodle is an absolute joy, and that makes them quite compatible with your family.

 But with all that intelligence they can be quite stubborn in other areas, such as barking or being destructive.
 They're known to be quite noisy, and bark at whatever peaks their interest.
 Daily training, exercise, and mental stimulation will help curb bad behaviors and keep your little friend content.
-Those curls will need some love too, so we recommend deciding the best grooming routine for your poodle.

 10. Yorkshire Terrier